taheeraahmed/taheeraahmed/README.md

 - Made my own neural network WITHOUT the use of the Python library tensorflow
 - Made a generative(ish) chatbot which uses a neural network WITH Python libraries such as tensorflow and keras
 - Implemented KNN on datapoints in order to cluster them correctly
-- A website called "Dinnersharing"
+- Created a website called "Dinnersharing"

 ![Top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=taheeraahmed)